 The geology of this region is described as Transkei coastal foreland and middleveld with valley bottom wetlands and seeps.
 The baseflow is interflow driven with a component from the regional aquifer (DWS, 2011).
 The impacts of land use practices in this catchment does not only affect surface water resources, but extends to water quality of the groundwater resources.

-Figure 10.5 Upper Mzintlava groundwater potential (KZN DoT 2017; MDB 2016; NGI 2013; Umgeni Water 2020; WR2012).
+Figure 10.5 Upper Mzintlava groundwater potential (MDB 2020; Umgeni Water 2021; after DWAF 1997 and WR2012).

 10.2.2 Reserve